KaspervdHeijden/dotfiles/README.md

 source <dotfiles-dir>/zsh/zshrc.sh;
 ```

-To start using the `cds` function, please run `repo-search` once first.
+Before you can use the `cds` function, you must first run the `repo-search` command.